-You may think that you need to get more accomplished, or that you never have enough time to do everything, but if you make the effort to actually track how you spend your time, you will likely realize that you are spending a lot of time on unnecessary tasks.
-These tasks can then be eliminated.
+You may think that you need to get more accomplished or there’s never enough time to do everything, but try tracking how you spend your time.
+Likely, you will realize how much time is spent on unnecessary tasks, which you can then eliminate.

 You will likely be surprised by how often and how long you should take breaks in order to increase your productivity.

 In fact, the top 10% of the most highly productive people take a break for 17 minutes after every 52 minutes of focused work.

 This may seem like a lot of downtime—and if you’re working a 9-5 day, it is.
 But this time ratio was proven to increase productivity through an experiment using the time-tracking app DeskTime or RescueTime.

 Having an accountability partner is an effective way to help you stay on track toward achieving your goals and getting the results you want.

 An accountability partner can help you with a lot of things, such as dealing with unexpected challenges and setbacks, creating positive and lasting change, carrying out action plans, and improving your personal effectiveness.